 There are so many models of air purifiers out there that it can be a complicated decision to make, mainly if you have seen a few advertisements for them.

-You have probably seen AirDoctor 3000 (Formerly Air Doctor Pro) air purifier ads on the web, on social media, or on TV.
-These ads claim that it is among the best air purifiers on the market, even outperforming most competitors.
+You have probably seen AirDoctor 3000 (Formerly Air Doctor Pro) air purifier ads on the web, social media, or on TV.
+These ads claim that it is among the best air purifiers on the market, outperforming most competitors.

 Is that true?

-AirDoctor 3000 Design, Size, and Placement
+AirDoctor 3000 Design, Size

 The air sensor is built-in on one side and an indicator on the front.

-How does AirDoctor 3000 work, and What Sources of Indoor Pollution Destroy?
+How does AirDoctor 3000 Work, And What Sources of Indoor Pollution Destroy?

 Thank’s to its purification system.
-The AirDoctor 3000 purifier uses a cleanable pre-filter, a Dual-action carbon/gas trap filter, and an UltraHEPA filter which is independently tested to eliminate all of the microscopic particles floating around in the air.
+The AirDoctor 3000 purifier uses a cleanable pre-filter, a Dual-action carbon/gas trap filter, and an UltraHEPA filter which is independently tested to eliminate all microscopic particles floating around in the air.

 Let’s take a closer look at the filters: